The Broody Breaker- When a Hen’s Mood to Hatch Should be Interrupted

 A broody hen who is allowed to sit indefinitely can suffer long-term health consequences and even die from malnutrition or dehydration.
 It is important to ‘break’ or stop a hen’s broodiness as soon as possible after identifying the behavior.
 The longer she is broody, the longer it will take to break her and the longer it will take for her to return to egg-laying.
 If the behavior is identified within the first day or two, it can often be reversed within a day or two.
 To break a broody, her belly must be cooled off gradually and her comfy nesting routine disrupted in a deliberate method I call “the broody breaker.”

 There are many suggested methods for broody-breaking, some unreliable or ineffective, some cruel and inhumane.
 I strongly recommend against any technique involving water or ice.
-I also do not recommend the ‘boomerang’ method of taking her out of the nest repeatedly, only for her to panic, cluck and run directly back to her chosen spot or to sit right down in protest before running back to her nest.
+I also do not recommend the ‘boomerang’ method of repeatedly ejecting her from the nest, only for her to panic, cluck and run directly back to her chosen spot or to sit right down in protest before running back to her nest.
 I find this method unnecessarily protracted and stressful for everyone.
-Further, she continues to occupy a nest box during this time, making it unavailable for other hens to use.

 THE BROODY BREAKER